ashudas0110/Data_Engineering/Spark/Data Scientist Salaries Analysis/README.md

   ```

 * ***result_2 Function***
-  -Adds a new column, Enterprise_size, based on the company size with a CASE statement.
+  - Adds a new column, Enterprise_size, based on the company size with a CASE statement.
 It showcases how to perform conditional logic in Spark SQL.

   ```python
   def result_2(input_df):